LajosPolya/tech-articles/composite-meter-registry/configuration-induced-performance-issue.md

 ![hasNext.png](attachments/hasNext.png)

 Next, I dove into the `CompositeMeterRegistry.increment` method to find out where `hasNext` was actually being called.
-In Java, the enhanced for loop is syntactic sugar for looping through a collection using its iterator’s `hasNext` and `next` methods.
+In Java, the enhanced for-loop is syntactic sugar for looping through a collection using its iterator’s `hasNext` and `next` methods.

 ```java
 @Override